apache/incubator-taverna-commandline/README.md

 Licence
 =======
 This AstroTaverna edition is licensed under the GPL General Public License (GPL) 3.0.
-See the file LICENSE.txt or https://www.gnu.org/licenses/gpl-3.0.html for details.
+See the file [LICENCE.txt](LICENCE.txt) or https://www.gnu.org/licenses/gpl-3.0.html for details.

 (The reason the AstroTaverna edition is GPL 3, while Taverna in general is